vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 a result of some of my planned work taking longer than usual, and also to fit in a few repetitions of the standing-on-toes-with-eyes-closed exercise.

+## 2026-04-15: skipped all exercises

+On Wednesday 2026-04-15, I skipped all exercises as my morning and early afternoon were spent on work, on a mix of catching up on scheduled items and a time-sensitive investigation.